-St. Jude sickle cell patients Kaitlyn and Khirsten
+St. Jude sickle cell patients Kaitlyn and Khirsten in 2018

 Today, sickle cell disease:

 - Is the most common inherited blood disorder in the U.S., affecting about 100,000 Americans

 - Can cause pain, infections, fevers, fatigue, strokes and organ damage, and can lower life expectancy by 20-30 years